 “God’s Kingdom is a government established by Jehovah God with a King chosen by God.
 Who is the King of God’s Kingdom?
 Jesus Christ…God’s Kingdom is – in heaven.
 That is why the Bible calls it a ‘heavenly kingdom.’
 (2 Timothy 4:18) Although God’s Kingdom is in heaven, it will rule over the earth” (Bible Teach, 77).

 Here, they have muddled up two different things.
 God’s kingdom is not the same as the kingdom of heaven.
 The kingdom of God is the universal, reign of God over all people, including angels, the church, and those in the Old and New testaments, while the kingdom of heaven refers to a future kingdom in which Jesus would reign as king.

 A Bible scholar notes the differences: “The kingdom of God can only be entered by the new birth (John 3:3, 5-7), while the kingdom of heaven is entered by the coming rule of Jesus Christ on earth.
 Therefore, the kingdom of heaven is primarily an earthly rule, while the kingdom of God includes both earth and heaven.
 The kingdom of God does not ‘come outwardly’ (Luke 17:20), but is an inward, spiritual rule (Rom.
 14:17), while the kingdom of heaven is an outward rule whereby Jesus Christ will put ‘all things under His feet’ and shall ‘deliver the kingdom to God the Father’ (1 Cor.
 15:24-28).”
-(Elmer Towns, Bible Answers for Almost All Your Questions, 2003, 422)
+(Elmer Towns, Bible Answers for Almost All Your Questions, Thomas Nelson, 2003, 422)

 After quoting Daniel 2:44, they declared that: “God’s Kingdom was to be established ‘in the days of those kings,’ or while other kingdoms still existed.”
 (Bible Teach, 81)